rishabh-bector/Deduct/README.md

 The first three (blue, grey, and green) are for basic movement.
 Blue will move the drone forward, grey will turn left, and green will turn right.
 Let's try it out!

-## Writing programs
+## Writing Programs

-First, click the very first slot, which is in the topmost left of the first function (black).
+Click the very first slot, which is in the topmost left of the first function (black).
 This is the _main_ function, and all the instructions inside of it are run from left-to-right, row-by-row when you hit the start button.

 When you see the instruction menu pop up, click the blue square which will insert the "move forward" instruction into the first slot of function 1.
 Once you hit start, the drone will move forward in the upward direction, since it is currently facing up.
 Now just continue to add instructions until you complete the level by reaching the target!